You can use Restricted Mode to let users access YouTube videos while blocking other YouTube content. You can:

 Remove any policies that would bypass your Content Modification, including:

-- (On-Premise Appliance only) Do Not Filter Web Filter Policies for YouTube.
+- Any Do Not Filter Web Filter Policies for YouTube.
+These are treated as Allow by the Cloud Filter Extension.

 - Any Ignore Content Modification policies for YouTube.